The Idle Rocks

 , Harbourside, St Mawes, Cornwall.

 The Idle Rocks Hotel has stood on the harbourside in St Mawes for over a hundred years, always providing luxury accommodation and fine dining for visitors to the Cornish Riviera.
-Facing south, it has a sun-trap terrace that looks out across to harbour to Carrick Roads and the Fal estuary.
+Facing south, it has a sun-trap terrace that looks out across the harbour to Carrick Roads and the Fal estuary.

 Winner of the “2018 Seafood Restaurant of the Year” and voted as “Best Restaurant” in Trencherman’s Guide 2018, the Idle Rocks Restaurant serves great Cornish produce, simply prepared, cooked and served.
 The dedicated kitchen team pride themselves on preparing authentic and inspiring dishes, conceived from sustainably produced local ingredients.
 With the market on hand, and fishermen landing their catch on the nearby harbour wall, the food-miles can be measured in yards, not miles.
 While the dedication to the culinary art is serious, the setting in the restaurant is relaxed, and the hospitality genuine.